Lasse-mohr/Lasse-mohr.github.io/index.md

 favicon: /assets/ico/favicon.ico

 # social media
-twitter_username: notsaragong # # your twitter handle
+twitter_username: lassemor
-github_username:  saragong # your github username
+github_username:  Lasse-mohr
-linkedin: saragong # the part after ("https://www.linkedin.com/in/...")
+linkedin: saragong # lasse-mohr-785760193/
 # facebook_username: <-- your facebook username (the part after "https://www.facebook.com/...")
 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.
-about_button: https://github.com/saragong/hello # the link
+# about_button: https://github.com/saragong/hello # the link
-about_button_label: get hello # the label on the button
+# about_button_label: get hello # the label on the button

 # optional portfolio section ------------------------------------------